Category Archives: Healthy Home

 Some safer plastics to use are:

-shopping bags packaging, plus lots more.
+#2 HDPE (high density polyethylene) – a hard plastic used for many food containers as well as some toys, shopping bags, packaging, plus lots more.
 It is more stable than most other plastics and does not leach out endocrine disrupting chemicals.
 It is also easy to recycle.

 #4 LDPE (low density polyethylene) – a soft plastic used in bags, squeezable bottles, cling films.
 It is safer but not recyclable, unlike #2